 “Cybercriminals have discussed, in open forums, proposals to create a venture capital organization or stock market of sorts, where interested parties can finance the development of malware, tools, and frameworks without ever writing a line of code,” reads a report by Booz Allen Hamilton.

 If these criminals do get their funding, we can expect to see a substantial growth in ransomware attacks.

-Ransomware protection can get extremely costly, especially if you invest in perimeter defenses via detection and prevention tools.
-For companies without those types of resources, a solid data backup and recovery solution can do the job.
+Ransomware protection can get extremely costly and complex, especially if you invest in perimeter defenses, intrusion detection, database activity monitoring, and everything mentioned in this ransomware prevention best practices guide.
+But for companies without those types of resources, a solid data backup and recovery solution can do the job.

 But the problem is, most data backup and recovery solutions are at risk of being infected with ransomware.
 The attack wouldn’t just encrypt all files in the corporate network, but also all the files in the backup repository.
 Other solutions have a different type of problem – when they restore their files from the backup, the ransomware is still there because it has already infected the backup files.

 Quorum’s data backup and recovery system (onQ) is free from all those problems.
 Other than sharing a “wire”, Quorum onQ is completely separate from your infrastructure.
 It does not use your production storage, DNS, or Active Directory.
 This architecture is just one of the reasons why so many Quorum customers have all successfully recovered from ransomware attacks with a click.